School Nutrition Charge Policy

 Unpaid Meal Charges

-All schools are Community Eligibility Program (CEP) schools which means that students may have breakfast and lunch at no cost.
+All schools are Community Eligibility Program (CEP) schools which means that students may have one breakfast and lunch at no cost each school day.

 1. The meal charge policy will be posted on the school system website and will be included in the student information packet distributed at the beginning of each school year.